Helicopter in fatal New York crash lacked flight recorders, NTSB says

 World

-No video or camera recorders have been recovered from the Bell 206 helicopter
+No video or camera recorders have been recovered from the Bell 206 helicopter, the NTSB said

-NEW YORK (Reuters) - The helicopter that crashed into New York City's Hudson River on Thursday, killing all six on board including three children, lacked flight recorders, the National Transportation Safety Board said.
+(Reuters) – The helicopter that crashed into New York City's Hudson River on Thursday, killing all six people on board including three children, lacked flight recorders, the National Transportation Safety Board said.

 No video or camera recorders have been recovered from the Bell 206 helicopter, the NTSB said late on Saturday, and none of the equipment on it had recorded information that would help the investigation.